 Welcome!
-I’m an assistant professor of English Literature at Bridgewater State University, where I’ve taught since 2007.
+I’m an associate professor of English Literature at Bridgewater State University, where I’ve taught since 2007.
 My teaching tends to cover the medieval period rather broadly, which is a pretty good match for my somewhat eclectic research interests.
-I am fortunate to be doing something I truly enjoy for a living, and part of that is constantly uncovering new texts to think about and new areas of my field in which to work.
+I am fortunate to be doing something I enjoy for a living, and part of that is constantly uncovering new texts to think about and new areas of my field in which to work.

 Ph.D. in Medieval Studies University of Connecticut 2007